Fatty liver disease life insurance

 If you still have the virus or are still undergoing treatment, your application will most likely be postponed until a full recovery has been made.

-Most cases of hepatitis E result in a full recovery so you should be able to secure cover on standard terms if there’s no damage to your liver.
+Most cases of hepatitis E result in a full recovery so you may be able to secure cover on standard terms if there’s no damage to your liver.

 Securing life insurance with autoimmune hepatitis can be harder than with other variants of the virus.